giusdp/TWDNE-api/README.md

 **2) Option 1: Using Docker**
 - Build the docker image `docker build -t myimage ./`
-- Run the image exposing a port, e.g. `docker run -p 80:80 myimage`
+- Run the image exposing a port and mapping the twdne3.onnx, e.g. `docker run -v $(pwd)/twdne3.onnx:/app/twdne3.onnx -p 80:80 myimage`
+- OR remove twdne3.onnx from the dockerignore, build the image and run, e.g. `docker run -p 80:80 myimage`

 **2) Option 2: Python**
 - Install the requirements